Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 In this example, <code>(foo (<span style="background-color:PaleGreen">novel</span>)
 <span style="background-color:PaleGreen">(</span>bar<span
 style="background-color:PaleGreen">)</span>)</code> would be a totally valid, minimal diff.
-We're adding the symbol `novel` and adding one set of parentheses.
+It's adding the symbol `novel` and adding one set of parentheses.

 This isn't what the user wants though.
 They'd rather see <code>(foo <span style="background-color:PaleGreen">(novel)</span> (bar))</code>